-22. DISCLOSURE UNDER SEBI CIRCULAR ON EASE OF DOING BUSINESS AND DEVELOPMENT OF CORPORATE BOND MARKETS - REVISION IN THE FRAMEWORK FOR FUND RAISING BY ISSUANCE OF DEBT SECURITIES BY LARGE CORPORATES ("CIRCULAR"):
+21. DISCLOSURE UNDER SEBI CIRCULAR ON EASE OF DOING BUSINESS AND DEVELOPMENT OF CORPORATE BOND MARKETS - REVISION IN THE FRAMEWORK FOR FUND RAISING BY ISSUANCE OF DEBT SECURITIES BY LARGE CORPORATES ("CIRCULAR"):

-In terms of Regulation 50B of SEBI (Issue and Listing of Non-Convertible Securities) Regulations.
-2021 read with Chapter XII of the SEBI NCS Master Circular on Fund raising by issuance of debt securities by large corporates ("LCs") dated May 22, 2024, as amended from time to time, the Company wasidentified as an LC in Financial Year (FY) 24-25, based on the erstwhile criteria as on March 31, 2024 and was required to raise a minimum 25% of their incremental borrowings done during the FY2024-25, through issuance of debt securities over a contiguous block of three years from Financial Year FY 2024-25 onwards.
+In terms of Regulation 50B of SEBI (Issue and Listing of Non-Convertible Securities) Regulations, 2021 read with Chapter XII of the NCS Master Circular on Fund raising by issuance of debt securities by large corporates ("LCs") dated August 10, 2021 as amended from time to time, the Company was identified as an LC in Financial Year (FY) 23-24, based on the erstwhile criteria as on March 31, 2023 and was required to raise a minimum 25% of their incremental borrowings done during the FY 2023-24, through issuance of debt securities over a contiguous block of three years from Financial Year FY 2023-24 onwards.

-However, SEBI issued a Circular on October 19, 2023, revising the framework for fund raising by issuance of debt securities by LCs, applicable with effect from April 01, 2024.
-As per the revised framework, a fresh block of three years from FY 2024-25 onwards was provided to the LCs.
+However, SEBI issued the Circular on October 19, 2023, revising the framework for fund raising by issuance of debt securities by LCs, applicable with effect from April 01, 2024.
+As per the revised framework, fresh block of three years from FY 2024-25 onwards has been provided to the LCs.
+The Circular further provides that the LCs shall endeavour to comply with the requirement of raising 25% of their incremental borrowings done during FY 2022, FY 2023 and FY 2024 respectively by way of issuance of debt securities till March 31, 2024.

-The following are the details of the incremental borrowings done during the FY 2024-25:
+The following are the details of the incremental borrowings done during the FY 2023-24:

-- Outstanding Qualified Borrowings at the start of FY 24-25 (Rs.
-In Crores): INR 2,029 - Outstanding Qualified Borrowings at the end of FY 24-25 (Rs.
-In Crores); INR 3,323 - 3.
-Highest credit rating of the company: AAA Rated by CRISIL and CARE - 4.
-Incremental borrowing done during FY 24-25 (qualified borrowing) (Rs.
-In Crores): INR 1,468 - 5.
-Borrowings by way of issuance of debt securities during FY 24-25 (Rs.
-In Crores): NIL
+- 1. Outstanding Qualified Borrowings at the start of FY 23-24 (Rs.
+In Million): INR 15,639.61 - 2.
+Outstanding Qualified Borrowings at the end of FY 23-24 (Rs.
+In Million): INR 20,287.30 - 3.
+Highest credit rating of the company: AAA Rated by CRISIL & CARE - 4.
+Incremental borrowing done during FY 23-24 (qualified borrowing) (Rs.
+In Million): INR 4,770 - 5.
+Borrowings by way of issuance of debt securities during FY 23-24 (Rs.
+In Million): Nil